depl0y/ror-template/README.md

 Of course the ```RAILS_ENV``` parameter is dependant of the environment where you are running this.

-###Localization
+###Localisation
-**ror-template** contains basic localization.
-Currently most of the strings are extracted from the views/controllers and are put in the standard localization file.
+**ror-template** contains basic localisation.
+Currently most of the strings are extracted from the views/controllers and are put in the standard localisation file.

 ```
 config/locales/en.yml